torytony24/Position-Based-Dynamics/README.md

 For further informations, refer to the original papers or the presentation files [PBD_review_240118.pdf](./PBD_review_240118.pdf) and [XPBD_review_240207.pdf](./XPBD_review_240207.pdf).

+Research and study archive for the project can be found on [this site](https://researchandstudy.notion.site/Cloth-Simulation-cb04296d17d346e0b63926a6b159f2e6?pvs=143).

 ## ▶️ How to Run

 ### Requirements